D4wnstar/aetherwisp/Analytical mechanics/Mathematics/Constant of motion.md

 > We can see that $E$ is the *total* mechanical energy of the system, given by the sum of [[kinetic energy]] and [[potential energy]].

 > [!example] 2D harmonic oscillator
-> We now imagine a two-dimension [[harmonic oscillator]] of Lagrangian
+> We now imagine a two-dimensional [[harmonic oscillator]] of Lagrangian
  >$$L=\frac{m}{2}(\dot{x}^{2}+\dot{y}^{2})- \frac{m\omega ^{2}}{2}(x^{2}+y^{2})$$
 > where $\omega ^{2}=k/m$.
-Think of it a spring being pushed and pulled away and towards the origin.
+Think of it a spring being pushed and pulled away and towards the origin, passing through it every half cycle.
 It is not rotating.
-We can find the motion pretty easily from each term of $E$:
+We can find the motion pretty easily from each term of $L$:
 > $$\frac{d}{dt} \frac{ \partial L }{ \partial x } -\frac{ \partial L }{ \partial x } =0\quad\to \quad \ddot{x}=-\omega ^{2}x$$
 > $$\frac{d}{dt} \frac{ \partial L }{ \partial y } -\frac{ \partial L }{ \partial y } =0\quad\to \quad \ddot{y}=-\omega ^{2}y$$
 > These are simple second order ODEs that solve to